telemark skiingbackcountry skiingPacific NorthwestWashington and Oregonweather linksThe Yuki AwardsMt. Rainier and Mt. Adams

 TelemarkTips website

-See ya in the spring.
-Grin
+See ya in the spring. ;D

-thank you ron for the welcome back to the west! it feels great to be out here, with ski access less than a day's travel away!
-Smiley and thanks jim, zap, and altahoe for the beta on books and other routes--we're looking forward to exploring more this winter, so will definitely take advantage of your advice. it was a really fun day, and a fabulous start to what i hope will be an awesome winter.
+thank you ron for the welcome back to the west! it feels great to be out here, with ski access less than a day's travel away! :) and thanks jim, zap, and altahoe for the beta on books and other routes--we're looking forward to exploring more this winter, so will definitely take advantage of your advice. it was a really fun day, and a fabulous start to what i hope will be an awesome winter.

 Thanks for bringing back memories of that area!Growing up skiing in north vancouver british columbia people I knew always wandered why I WOULD SKI IN CALIFORNIA,I would always respond why not.People from eastern canada always go to whistler,great place but not the same as it once was.